Table of contents

 5) Real-time Monitoring and Effective Inventory Management

-The amalgamation of AR and VR technology can allow construction contractors to identify potential equipment failure.
+The amalgamation of Augmented-Reality and Virtual-Reality technology can allow construction contractors to identify potential equipment failure.
 Thermal recognition integrated into devices can allow building managers to spot areas of regress such as pressure build-up, blockage, potential leakage which would be difficult for the naked eye to spot until it’s too late.
-Taken a step further, the AR data collected through wearable devices could be fed to the virtual reality model in real-time allowing the inventory to be tracked and updated on the model.
+Taken a step further, the AR data collected through wearable devices is fed to the Virtual-Reality model in real-time allowing tracking and updating the inventory of the model.
 VR and AR can therefore play a significant role in streamlining the transition from design to construction.
 It could diminish or even eliminate the clear delineation that exists today between the two phases.